 The Miele Classic C1 is the entry-level model in the manufacturer's line of bagged canister vacuums.
-While it doesn't have the pricier Miele Complete C3's onboard tool compartment and feels a little less robust, it still comes with the same 1200 W motor and offers strong performance on a wide variety of surfaces, even with a fairly simple pure suction floorhead.
+While it doesn't have the pricier Miele Complete C3 Alize's onboard tool compartment and feels a little less robust, it still comes with the same 1200 W motor and offers strong suction and airflow performance, though the included pure suction floorhead is ill-suited to cleaning carpets or large and medium-sized debris.

-The Miele Classic C1 is outstanding for bare floors.
-It can easily clean all kinds of debris and hair on bare floors.
-However, some hair can catch on the bristles, and small debris can get stuck in crevices within the brush head.
-That said, it's remarkably easy to clean and maintain.
-Build quality is pretty sturdy too, and its small canister body makes it easy to maneuver.
+The Miele Classic C1 is good for bare floors.
+While it's more than powerful enough to lift away finer material, the included STB 285-3 floorhead sits too low to easily fit over large or medium-sized material like cereal or rice, causing it to push around bigger debris.
+Build quality is thankfully pretty sturdy, and its small canister body makes it easy to maneuver.
 Unfortunately, the power cable is on the short end of the scale, so you'll need to swap outlets when vacuuming larger areas.

-The Miele Classic C1 is excellent for cleaning pet hair.
-It can pick up pet hair on all surfaces, which is great.
-Some pet hair does cling to the vacuum's adjustable head bristles if you're cleaning bare floors, but it's not hard to remove.
+The Miele Classic C1 is alright for cleaning pet hair.
+It can pick up pet hair on hard surfaces, but the straight-suction STB 285-3 head provides insufficient agitation to clear away hair on carpets.
 While this variant doesn't have a HEPA filter, it's still very effective in trapping fine allergens like pet dander, and you can still purchase a HEPA filter from the manufacturer if you have very serious allergies.
 While it has a few recurring costs in the form of its dirtbag and filters, this vacuum is pretty easy to maintain as you can easily disassemble it.
 It's also pretty quiet, which is great if you have a pet that's sensitive to loud noises.

 The Miele Classic C1 is very good for cleaning cars.
-This vacuum is compact and reasonably lightweight, but its power cord isn't especially long, so you'll probably need to use an extension cable.
-Luckily, it comes with a few tools to better help you clean your car.
-The vacuum itself is easy to maintain and well-built too.
+This vacuum is compact and reasonably lightweight, but its power cord isn't long, so you'll probably need an extension cable.
+Luckily, it has a few tools to help you clean your car.
+The vacuum itself is easy to maintain and well-built, too.

 The Miele Classic C1 is available in a couple of different variants.
 We tested the Classic C1 Pure Suction PowerLine - SBAN0 model, which also happens to be the base model in the lineup.